wangzhaode/llm-export/README_en.md

 - Supports exporting the model's Embedding layer as an ONNX model, use --export_embed, also supports bf16 format, use --embed_bf16
 - Supports layered export of the model's blocks, use --export_blocks to export all layers; use --export_block $id to export a specified layer
 - Supports exporting the model's lm_head layer as an ONNX model, use --export_lm
+- Supports exporting the VL model's visual model as an ONNX model, use --export_visual
 - Supports conducting a dialogue test on the model, using --test $query will return the llm's response
 - Supports verifying the consistency of results using onnxruntime after exporting the ONNX model, use --export_test
 - Supports exporting the tokenizer as a text file, use --export_token